ebp012/website/README.md

-# Aryabhata
+# Personal website
-Aryabhata is built to be the ultimate calculator, made to end all other calculators.
-Due to feature the nearly-complete graphing calculator, scientific calculator, AI-powered budgeteer, unit converter, flashcard maker, and linguistic glosser to aide in language acquisition.
+This is just meant to be my personal website to do things like showcase my creations.